To help your brand run your digital sell-in effectively, we wanted to provide three of our tips and best practices to get started.

 Tip #3: Train Your Sales Staff

-The final tip to running a successful digital sell-in is to train your sales staff.
+The final tip to running a successful virtual event is to train your sales staff.
 This may seem obvious, but it’s something that a lot of brands just don’t do enough.
 Make sure that your reps are fluent with your B2B system, but also make sure they know how their retailers are supposed to use the system.

 In our recent research, we found that retailers rely heavily on their sales reps when they have questions.
 So, let’s play this scenario out.
 Let’s say that you launch a new system this season, however, you didn’t get your retailers ready (Tip #2) and you didn’t fully train your reps (Tip #3).
 As soon as a retailer has a question, they’re going to email or call their sales rep. But if the rep hasn’t fully adopted the new system or they don’t know how to use it, chances are that the retailer isn’t going to use it either.